matuzo/matuzoat/src/blog/the-dark-side-of-the-grid-part-2.md

 ![Visualization of the lines in a 3 by 2 grid](https://res.cloudinary.com/dp3mem7or/image/upload/v1557599128/articles/dark-grid/grid-explicit.png)

 You can place items explicitly by defining on which line they start or end.
-For vertical lines there’s `grid-column-start`, `grid-column-end`, or the shorthand `grid-column`.
-For horizontal lines `grid-row-start`, `grid-row-end`, and `grid-row`.
-Allowed values are a positive or negative line number or the [span keyword](https://developer.mozilla.org/en-US/docs/Web/CSS/grid-column#Values).
+For vertical lines, there’s `grid-column-start`, `grid-column-end`, or the shorthand `grid-column`.
+For horizontal lines, `grid-row-start`, `grid-row-end`, and `grid-row`.
+These rules allow a line number (either positive or negative) or the [span keyword](https://developer.mozilla.org/en-US/docs/Web/CSS/grid-column#Values).

 ```html
 <div class="grid">